docker/docs/deploy/rbac/rbac-basics-create-subjects.md

 2. Click **Create Team**.
 3. Input a team name (and description).
 4. Click **Create**.
 5. Add existing users to the team.
-If they don't exist, see [Integrate with an LDAP Directory](../../datacenter/ucp/2.2/guides/admin/configure/external-auth/index.md).
+To sync LDAP users, see: [Integrate with an LDAP Directory](../../datacenter/ucp/2.2/guides/admin/configure/external-auth/index.md).
    - Click the team name and select **Actions** > **Add Users**.
    - Check the users to include and click **Add Users**.